JJ Colony Madanpur Khadar: Governance

 The ward number of the JJ colony is 103, and the current councillor is Santosh Devi, who won on a ticket from the ruling Bharatiya Janata Party (BJP.) in 2017.

 Physical and social infrastructure

-Madanpur Khadar brings out the stark contrast in the city's planning and infrastructure, encapsulated succinctly in an article in a leading national daily, which stated, "Madanpur Khadar – sandwiched between the blue-glass fronted corporate offices and spanking new malls of Sarita Vihar, adjoining the imposing Apollo Hospital – does not have a primary health center."

 The Urban Services Programme for resettlement colonies mandates that Pay and Use toilets be made available at the ratio of 1 seat per 10 families.
 However, the number of public toilets in the entire locality ranges from about 15–20.
 The number of public toilets in each block typically depends upon the size of the block.
 B1 has 5 toilets whereas A1 has 3 and B2 has 2.
 The toilets also only operate on specific times, from 6-11 a.m. and 4-8 p.m.
 Safe and free drinking water is difficult to find in this colony, as the supply water is non-potable and hard.
 This has led to a growing water-distilling business in the region which provide 20 liters for Rs.
 10 on average.